pyOpenSci/handbook/governance/executive-council.md

 ### Decision-making process

 The topics above require a motion and a vote for approval.
-Motions and votes can be made in Executive Council meetings or via email, Slack of GitHub.
+Motions and votes can be made in Executive Council meetings or via email, Slack, or GitHub.
 Motions and votes will be noted in the Executive Council meeting minutes.

 :::{admonition} Executive Council Approval
 :class: important